lifeisfoo/ReusableStats/README.md

 # Reusable Stats plugin for Vanilla Forums
-Expose additiona smarty tag to get forum stats.
-Moreover add a special url to provide this data in json (enabled via configuration).
+Expose additional smarty tags to get forum stats.
+Moreover add a special url to provide these data in json (enabled via configuration).

 Requires Vanilla >= 2.0.18